 The application of the methodology and the discussion and determination of the chosen baseline is transparent, but not correct.
-Used data for calculating the emission factors from the OECD study are not are not eligible, as they are too old.
-Updated data should be applied.
-If data from ONS will be
+Used data for calculating the emission factors from the OECD study are

-Revised PDD and revised baseline calculations were submitted.
+Response: Revised PDD and revised baseline calculation have been submitted.